diegargon/monnet/README.md

 # MonNet

-Monnet is a mixture of homepage accessible from your web browser and a preview/summary of your network, with some extra options
+MonNet is a hybrid of a homepage accessible from your web browser and a preview/summary of your network, featuring additional options.

 <p align="center">
 <img width="400" src="https://github.com/diegargon/monnet/blob/main/monnet.png?raw=true" width="100%">